-Pamela is a senior lecturer at Nottingham Law School, teaching across a range of undergraduate, postgraduate and professional courses.
+Pamela is a senior lecturer at Nottingham Law School, and the course leader for the Professional Doctorate in Legal Practice.

-Pamela has taught across a range of subjects including:
+Pamela has taught across a range of subjects at all levels, from undergraduate, to postgraduate, research and practitioner level, including:

 - LPC: Business Law and Practice; Tax; Public Companies and Equity Finance; Debt Finance and Banking; Business Accounts; Written and Oral Skills